DreamOfTheRedChamber/system-design-interviews/README.md

 ## Web service Layer
+### Design web services
+#### Monolithic approach
+* Web applications following this approach would usually be developed using a Model View Controller framework and web services would be implemented as a set of additional controllers and views, allowing clients to interact with your system without having to go through the complexity of HTML/AJAX interactions.

+##### Process
+* Build the web application first and then add web services as an alternative interface to it.
+* Take a hotel booking website as example
+	- First implement the front end (HTML views with some AJAX and Cascading Style Sheets) and your business logic (usually backend code running within some Model View Controller framework).
+Your webiste the allow users to do the usual things like searching for hotels, checking availability, and booking hotel rooms.
+	- After the core functionality was completed, you would then add web services to your web application when a particular need arose.
+For example, a few months after your product was live, you wanted to integrate with a partner company and allow them to promote your hotels.
+Then as part of integration efforts you would design and implement web services, allowing your partner to perform certain operations.

+##### Benefits
+* You can add features and make changes to your code at very high speed, especially in early phases of development.
+Not having APIs reduces the number of components, layers, and the overall complexity of the system, which makes it easier to work with.
+If you do not have any customers yet, you do not know whether your business model will work, and if you are trying to get the early minimum viable product out the door, you may benefit from a lightweight approach like this.
+* You defer implementation of any web service code until you have proven that your product works and that it is worth further development.
+It helps you to avoid overengineering.

+##### Downsides
+* Potential future costs like the need for major refactoring or rewrites.

+#### API-First approach
+* API-first implies designing and building your API contract first and then building clients consuming that API and the actual implementation of the web service.
+The concept of API-first came about as a solution to the problem of multiple user interfaces.
+It is common nowadays for a company to have a mobile application, a desktop website, a mobile website, and a need to integrate with third parties by giving them programmtic access to the functionality and data of their system.
+* A straightforward solution is to implement each use cases separately.
+You would likely end up with multiple implementations of the same logic spread across different parts of your system.
+Since your web application, mobile client, and your partners each have slightly different needs, it feels natural to satisfy each of the use cases by providing slightly different interfaces.
+Before you realize it, you will have duplicate code spread across all of your controllers.
+An alternative approach to that problem is to create a layer of web services that encapsulates most of the business logic and hides complexity behind a single API contract.
+In this scenario, all of your clients use the same API interface when talking to your web application.

+##### Benefits
+* By having a single web service with all of the business logic, you only need to maintain one copy of that code.
+That in turn means that you need to modify less code when making changes, since you can make changes to the web service alone rather than having to apply these changes to all of the clients.
+* Having an API also makes it easier to scale your system because you can use functional partitioning and divide your web services layer into a set of smaller independent web services.

+##### Downsides
+* To make sure you do not overengineer and still provide all of the functionality needed by your clients, you may need to spend much more time designing and researching your future use cases.
+No matter how much you try, you still take a risk of implementing too much or designing too restrictively.

+#### Pragmatic approach
+* When you see a use case that can be easily isolated into a separate web service and that will most likely require multiple clients performing the same type of functionality, then you should consider building a web service for it.
+On the other hand, when you are just testing the waters with very loosely defined requirements, you may be better off by starting small and learning quickly rather than investing too much upfront.

 ### REST use cases
 * REST is not always the best.
 For example, mobile will force you to move away from the model of a single resource per call.
 There are various ways to support the mobile use case, but none of them is particularly RESTful.
 That's because mobile applications need to be able to make a single call per screen, even if that screen demonstrates multiple types of resources.